El Lissitzky,

 0151 654 774 92

-A piece of furniture that made history: the cantilever chair.
-A technical revolution and a symbol of the new era.
-The breaking up and floating that inspired artists and architects alike in the 1920s.
+A piece of furniture that went down in history: the cantilever chair.
+A technical revolution and a symbol for the new era.
+The setting out and the floating that animated artists and architects of the 20’s the same.

-For decades, Axel Bruchhäuser, founder of the cantilever chair collection, collated the developments surrounding the furniture: “For me, it was an instinctive search for the original form of the tubular steel chair,” he explains.
-“I was interested in the idea that gave rise to the cantilever chair.”
-Heinz Rasch, one of the originators of the idea, underpinned the name “cantilever chair” with the architectural constructions of half-timbered houses, which cantilever on the upper floor to support a bay window.
-This gave rise to the name for a piece of furniture that manages with two legs instead of four and appears completely weightless.
+For decades Axel Bruchhäuser, founder of the cantilever collection, compiled the development of the cantilever chair: “For me it was the instinctive search for the master form of the steel tube chair,” he says.
+“I was interested to find out the idea out of which the cantilever chair arose.”
+The name “cantilever chair” was substantiated by Heinz Rasch, one of the idea givers, with the architectural construction of timbered houses that stretch beyond the top floor to carry a gazebo.
+This is how the name for a piece of furniture that makes do and appears completely weightless with merely two instead of four legs came to be.

 – Alvar Aalto